 How Filing Late Worked Out for Me

 I had to hire an accountant to help me because I had no idea where to start.
 I just wanted to fix the situation and keep myself out of trouble with the law.
-So I spent a lot of time sorting through old papers to find my W-2 forms from the two restaurants I worked at in 2012.
-Since I had kept such shoddy records, I didn’t have any receipts to use to claim any tax deductions, either.
-I had to foot the whole tax bill.
+So I spent a lot of time sorting through old papers to finally find my W-2 forms from the two restaurants where I worked in 2012.

 The amount I owed the government was so little because I had made so little working as a waitress.
 If I’d had a higher-earning job and skipped out on my taxes, that bill would have been much bigger.